Can Gaza's humanitarian corridors provide a route out for civilians?

 As Egypt was negotiating with Israel over safe corridors through which to send aid, questions loomed over the implications for Gaza's two million residents who may seek to flee the onslaught.

-UN Secretary General Antonio Guterres pleaded for "immediate and unimpeded humanitarian access" for civilians in Gaza, as "there is no time to lose", but stopped short at calling for an evacuation of civilians, in a statement to media in New York on Wednesday.
+UN Secretary General Antonio Guterres pleaded for "immediate and unimpeded humanitarian access" for civilians in Gaza, as "there is no time to lose".
+But stopped short at calling for an evacuation of civilians, in a press briefing in New York on Wednesday.

 Israel’s pounding of the territory has killed 900 Palestinians, many of them civilians, according to the latest figures from the Gaza Health Ministry.